-Yes - But not known whether primarily due to structural/oro-motor or psychological cause
+Yes - But not known whether primarily due to structural/oral-motor or psychological cause

-17. Have you ever had any tests for swallowing difficulties?
-(Yes/No)
+17 Have you ever had any tests for swallowing difficulties (e.g., videofluroscopy study, investigation for requirement for thickened fluids etc.)?
+(Yes/No) What was the result of these?